 3. Belgian Malinois

-The Belgian Malinois was originally a dog for herding but is today routinely used for law enforcement and providing therapy assistance to ill and elderly people.
-They are known for being athletic and active.
+The Belgian Malinois was originally a dog bred for herding, but is routinely used today for law enforcement and providing therapy assistance to ill and elderly people.
+These sleek and gorgeous dogs are known for being athletic and active.

-This breed can be quite demanding, needs regular moderate exercise, and is an experienced owner.
-They are smart, active, and self-assured.
+The Belgian Malinois can be quite demanding, will need regular moderate exercise, and deserves an experienced owner.
+They are smart, active, and self-assured, but can be aggressive without proper training.

-These dogs are known to be quite stable and love to hang around their owners.
-They have a double coat that only sheds twice a year.
-They weigh 40 to 80 pounds and can be 22 to 26 inches tall.
+These dogs are known to be quite stable when properly socialized, and they love to hang around their owners.
+The Malinois has a double coat that only sheds twice a year.
+Adults weigh 40 to 80 pounds and can be 22 to 26 inches tall.
 The life expectancy for a Belgian Malinois is 14 to 16 years.

 Related: Best Belgian Malinois Breeders in Pennsylvania and Best Belgian Malinois Breeders in Minnesota.